catchthirtythree/twitch-irc-connection/README.md

 ##### Steps:
 1. Connecting to irc.twitch.tv:6667, authenticating, joining a channel and displaying incoming messages.
-2. Taking care of PING events, parsing incoming messages and ading simple commands for the bot to respond to.
+2. Taking care of PING events, parsing incoming messages and adding simple commands for the bot to respond to.
 3.